 |Triglycerides||Less than 150 mg/dL|

-When total cholesterol or LDL (low density lipoprotein) cholesterol are too high, a low fat, low meat diet with plenty of healthy fruits and veggies, plus normalizing weight, is recommended.
+When total cholesterol or LDL (low density lipoprotein) cholesterol are too high, a low-fat, low-meat diet with plenty of healthy fruits and veggies is recommended.
+Keeping your weight at a healthy level is also good for your heart.
 Physical activity is good for raising HDL (high density lipoprotein) cholesterol—also known as the good cholesterol.
 High fiber foods such as flax, legumes, and oats are good for bringing down triglyceride levels.

 How can I order a cholesterol panel lab test?

 QuickMD lets you order your own cholesterol panel online without a doctor’s visit.
 One of the QuickMD doctors will contact you with the results and, if the test results are abnormal, discuss the next steps with you.
 This test can be done at any LabCorp near you.